Do You Need a Lawyer to Incorporate?

 Attorneys provide a lot of advantages simply because they can sit and talk with you face-to-face about your needs and goals.
 A business attorney can provide guidance on what type of corporation suits you best, how to follow securities laws, and your state’s unique corporate formalities.
 They can even advise you on whether you should be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).

 Business lawyers can also provide other useful services, such as acting as a registered agent, drafting your corporate bylaws, or drafting contracts.
-Learn more on corporate bylaws definition.
+Learn more on bylaws definition.

 Cons